mycrl/hylarana/README.md

 The graphics interface also uses two solutions, Direct3D11 and WebGPU.
 WebGPU is a cross-platform graphics interface wrapper library, but WebGPU can't work on some old devices on Windows, because WebGPU needs at least Direct3D12 support, so Direct3D11 is provided on Windows.
 Similarly, the graphics implementations for Windows, Android, Macos are all fully hardware accelerated.
 In general, the capture, encoding, decoding and display of a video frame is performed inside the GPU, and the scaling and formatting of video frames on Windows is also fully hardware accelerated.
 For Macos and Android the situation is somewhat less so, except for YUV textures which are not available hardware accelerated, otherwise in line with Windows, they are fully hardware accelerated.

+## Project structure

+-   [app](./app) - Applications implemented using Electron and React.
+-   [capture](./capture) - Cross-platform screen/audio capture implementation, but no Linux support.
+-   [codec](./codec) - Codec implementation that handles H264 and Opus.
+-   [common](./common) - The public section, which contains public types, runtime, atomic operations, strings, logging, platform API wrappers, and more.
+-   [discovery](./discovery) - LAN discovery implementation using MDNS.
+-   [hylarana](./hylarana) - Rust crate, the core SDK implementation used on desktop systems.
+-   [renderer](./renderer) - Cross-platform graphics renderer responsible for rendering video frames to the window.
+-   [resample](./resample) - Resampling module, responsible for resampling audio, as well as scaling and converting texture formats using D3D11.
+-   [sdk](./sdk) - The SDK provided for Android use is a Native Module implemented using Kotlin.
+-   [server](./server) - An implementation of a forwarding server, which is required when using forwarding mode.
+-   [transport](./transport) - The unified transport layer, which internally uses SRT and UDP multicast, provides multiple modes of operation.

 ## Build Instructions

+> ❗ This project has a dependency on ffmpeg version 7.1, because it may need to use gpl or nofree dependencies, so this project is not statically linked to ffmpeg.
+In this case, you need to manually add the dll or so to the dynamic library lookup path, and you can download the ffmpeg build you need at this [link](https://github.com/mycrl/ffmpeg-rs/releases).

 #### Requirements